Early in February, Sean and I took his bike to the local skateboard park, which is really just a small clover-shaped bowl.

 This young man is skilled in the park (doing literal flips off the board or scooter as he flies out of the bowl).
 He didn’t seem arrogant or self-conscious.
 He is the kid the younger boys look up to, yet getting bullied in high school.

 But, here in the bowl, these kids do not seem to have to deal with that.
 Every time we go, there is a different mix – they trickle in and out.
 They are always respectful of each other, mindful of Sean being younger, and helpful to each other and to Sean.
 There are no cliques off to the corner behaving immaturely or obnoxiously.
 There is really something special about this activity.

 None wore protective gear, today, unlike the previous time when they were passing a helmet back and forth.
 One mother pulled up and stepped out of her car, admonishing her two sons not to “do that” without a helmet.
 They ignored her and joyfully rebelled.
 She gave up, appearing harried, and drove off.

 For a moment, I imagined how she might feel, having little control over growing boys exerting their independence.

-Some have told me about their injuries, but only one sounded serious.
+Some have told me about their injuries.
 Another told me he removes his helmet once he is far enough away from home where his parents won’t see.
 He said that helmets hamper his skating.